Wunkolo/qreverse/README.md

 Most compilers are able to detect when an in-register endian-swap is being done and will emit `bswap` automatically or a similar intrinsic for your target architecture(The ARM architecture has the `REV` instruction for **armv6** or newer).
 Note also that `bswap16` is basically just a 16-bit rotate of 1 byte aka a `ror` instruction.

-**Now** we can specialize our accelerated implementation for 1-byte elements that have no swap-related overloads.
-Given the size of our array we can determine exactly how many times we using our new 4-byte swap trick.
+**Now** we can specialize our accelerated implementation for 1-byte elements that have no swap-related overloads with our new algorithm that can swap 4-bytes at a time!
+Given the size of our array we can determine exactly how many times we will be using new 4-byte swap trick.

 Using 32-bit `bswap`s, we can swap 4 elements from either end at a time.
 So we get the half-size count that we used during a naive swap(when we cut our array in half and start swapping either end), and adjust our algorithm to the fact that we can now do 4 elements at once.

 Given an array of `11` bytes that we want to reverse.
-We divide by two to get the number of element-swaps we would have to do(integer arithmetic): `11/2 = 5` So we need `5` single-element swaps that we would have to do at either end.
-Since we have a way to do `4` elements at once too, we can integer-divide this result `5` by `4` to know how many _4-element-bswaps_ we we need to do(`5/4 = 1`).
-So we need only one `bswap`-swap and one `naive`-swap.
+We divide by two to get the number of _single-element_ swaps we would have to do(using integer arithmetic): `11/2 = 5`.
+So we need `5` single-element swaps that we would have to do at either end of our split array.
+Since we have a way to do `4` elements at once too, we can integer-divide this result `5` again by `4` to know how many _four-element_ swaps we we need to do(`5/4 = 1`).
+So we need only one `bswap`-swap and one `naive`-swap to fully reverse an 11-element array..

 ```cpp
 // Reverse an array of 1-byte elements(such as std::uint8_t)